sky-music/sky-music.github.io/make-your-own-sheet.md

 </pre>

 <h2>Step 2 - Run Python Music Sheet Maker</h2>
-<p>Download our Sky Music Sheet Maker by clicking <a href="https://github.com/sky-music/sky-python-music-sheet-maker" target="_blank">Here</a>.
-Click on the green "Clone or Download" button, then choose "Download" ZIP".</p>
+<p>Download the Sky Music Sheet Maker by clicking <a href="https://github.com/sky-music/sky-python-music-sheet-maker" target="_blank">Here</a>.
+Click on the green "Clone or Download" button, then choose "Download ZIP".</p>

-For the sake of examples let's extract this to your Desktop.
+For the sake of an example let's extract this to your Desktop.

 <p>Open cmd on Windows, or Terminal on Mac, and enter the following command:</p>
 <pre>